Overview

 Included

-Flights (Euro Traveller) with British Airways (Airbus A319 ); travel by private coach; hotel accommodation as described below; breakfasts, 2 lunches and 2 dinners, with wine, as well as interval fingerfood and drinks at 3 of the performances; all admissions; tips for restaurant staff, drivers and guides; state and airport taxes; the services of the lecturer and art historian.
+Flights (economy) with British Airways; travel by private coach; hotel accommodation as described below; breakfasts, 2 lunches and 2 dinners, with wine, as well as interval fingerfood and drinks at 3 of the performances; all admissions; tips for restaurant staff, drivers and guides; state and airport taxes; the services of the lecturer and local Berlin guides.

 Music

-Tickets (second category) for 4 performances are included.
+Tickets (first category) for 4 performances are included.
+Tickets for the optional concert are subject to availability, on request.

 Accommodation

 The Regent Berlin: an elegant hotel decorated in Regency style.
 Rooms are of a good size and excellent standard.
-Located within walking distance of the major museums and a 5-minute walk from the opera house.
+Located within walking distance of the major museums and a 15-minute drive from the opera house.

 How strenuous?